June 13, 2026

 New Delhi:

-West Bengal is expected to witness a cliffhanger in this year's assembly elections, as exit polls have given a fractured verdict, with many predicting an edge for the Bharatiya Janata Party (BJP), while several claiming Chief Minister Mamata Banerjee-led Trinamool Congress' return to power with a clear majority for a fourth consecutive term.
+West Bengal is expected to witness a neck-and-neck contest in this year's assembly elections, as exit polls have given a fractured verdict, with many predicting an edge for the Bharatiya Janata Party (BJP), while some claiming Chief Minister Mamata Banerjee-led Trinamool Congress' return to power with a clear majority for a fourth consecutive term.
 The BJP, which campaigned extensively in Bengal, is hoping that it would be able to end Banerjee's rule who has been in power since 2011, with party leader Suvendu Adhikari predicting around 180 seats in the state.

 The saffron party's return in Assam for a third straight term looks a guarantee, though, if the exit polls are to be believed.
 The National Democratic Alliance (NDA) led by the BJP will likely win around 85-95 seats in the 126-member Assam Legislative Assembly, while the Congress-led coalition's tally will likely get reduced to 25-32 seats, as per the exit polls.